FreeCAD/FreeCAD-documentation/wiki/Macro_Build_Utility.md

 The Build Utility works on the same principals as the build files that are used to assemble large software system (like FreeCAD).
 A text editor is used to create a text file which adheres to the formats required by the Build Utility.
 The Build Utility then simply reads each line of the text file and performs the actions specified by that text file.

 The macro asks the user for a \"build file\".
-It then parses that build file, there are 3 legal line types   *
+It then parses that build file, there are 3 legal line types:

 -   lines starting with the comment character \"#\" which are ignored as being comments or remarks
--   lines starting with the subfile character \"@\" which are ignored Note   * the \"@\" character is for future enhancement when sub-build files will be handled
+-   lines starting with the subfile character \"@\" which are ignored
+    Note: the \"@\" character is for future enhancement when sub-build files will be handled
 -   all other lines which may be a project file or a sub-directory

 The file extension for Build Utility file is \".FCBld\".
 This is so file do not get mixed up with other uses and applications.